bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Murch: 00:26:39

-And it’s very comprehensively described on anyprevout.xyz.
+And it’s very comprehensively described on <anyprevout.xyz>.

 Greg: 00:26:45